1. The Organization

 a.
 Organizational Status

-The mission of Central Park Conservancy is to restore, manage, and enhance Central Park in partnership with the public.
+The mission of the Central Park Conservancy is to restore, manage, and enhance Central Park in partnership with the public.

-Central Park Conservancy aspires to build a great organization that sets the standard for and spreads the principles of world-class park management – emphasizing environmental excellence – to improve the quality of open space for the enjoyment of all.
+The Central Park Conservancy aspires to build a great organization that sets the standard for and spreads the principles of world-class park management – emphasizing environmental excellence – to improve the quality of open space for the enjoyment of all.

-Central Park Conservancy is committed to sustaining this operating model to provide a legacy for future generations of park users.
+The Central Park Conservancy is committed to sustaining this operating model to provide a legacy for future generations of park users.

-Thanks to the generosity of many individuals, corporations, foundations, and the City of New York, Central Park Conservancy has invested over $875 million to date into the Park, making it a model for urban parks worldwide.
-We provide 75% of Central Park's $67 million annual operating budget, and are responsible for all aspects of Park maintenance, as well as capital improvements and restorations.
+With 42 million visits each year to its 843 acres, Central Park is the most frequently visited urban park in the United States.
+Thanks to the generosity of many individuals, corporations, foundations, and the City of New York, to date, the Central Park Conservancy has invested more than $1 billion into the Park, making it a model for urban parks worldwide.
+We provide 75% of Central Park's $79 million annual operating budget, and are responsible for Park maintenance, as well as capital improvements and restorations.

 c.
 Guiding Principle